cyn1x/zacvukovic.com/docs/blog/001/the-day-a-soundcloud-rapper-ruined-my-tidal-experience.md

 - Album listings.
 - Track listings.

-These algorithms can become quite complex over time and need some trial and error, but this initial blueprint shows the idea behind how high confidence scores can speed up the automation processThese algorithms can become quite complex over time and need some trial and error, but this initial blueprint shows the idea behind how high confidence scores can speed up the automation process.
+These algorithms can become quite complex over time and need some trial and error, but this initial blueprint shows the idea behind how high confidence scores can speed up the automation process.

 ### Governance Layer: Preventing Regressions